 - 1. Remove the server module from the enclosure. - 2.
-Open the server module.

-WARNING: The processor and heat sink can become extremely hot.
-Be sure the processor has had sufficient time to cool before handling.

-3. If required, remove the cooling shroud.

-A CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
-The heat sink is necessary to maintain proper thermal conditions.

-- 4. Loosen the retention sockets that secure the heat sink to the server module system board. - 5.
+Open the server module. - MARNING: The processor and heat sink can become extremely hot.
+Be sure the processor has had sufficient time to cool before handling. - Remove the cooling shroud. - ↑ CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
+The heat sink is necessary to maintain proper thermal conditions. - Loosen the screws that secure the heat sink to the server module system board. - 5.
 Remove the heat sink.

+Set the heat sink upside down on the work surface to avoid contaminating the thermal grease.

-Figure 15.
-Removing and Installing a Heat Sink
+Figure 16.
+Installing and Removing a Heat Sink

-- 1. retention sockets (4)

-- 2. heat sink

-- 3. retention screws (4)

-- 6. Use a clean, lint-free cloth to remove any thermal grease from the surface of the processor shield.

-CAUTION: The processor is held in its socket under strong pressure.
-Be aware that the release lever can spring up suddenly if not firmly grasped.
+- 1. screws (4) - 2. heat sink - 6.
+Use a clean, lint-free cloth to remove any thermal grease from the surface of the processor shield. - CAUTION: The processor is held in its socket under strong pressure.
+Be aware that the release lever can spring up suddenly if not firmly grasped. - 7.
+Position your thumb firmly over the socket-release lever near the label marked OPEN 1st and release the lever from the locked position by pushing down and out from under the tab. - 8.
+Similarly, release the socket-release lever near the label marked CLOSE 1st from the locked position.
+Rotate the lever 90 degrees upward.

+Figure 17.
+Processor Shield Opening and Closing Lever Sequence

+- 1. OPEN 1st label

+- 2. open first lever

+- 3. processor

-- 7. Position your thumb firmly over the processor socket-release lever and release the lever from the locked position.
-Rotate the lever 90 degrees upward until the processor is released from the socket. - Hold the tab on the processor shield and rotate it upward and out of the way.
-8. - 9.
+- 4. close first lever - 5.
+CLOSE 1st label - Hold the tab on the processor shield and rotate it upward and out of the way. - 10.
 If applicable, remove the socket protective cap from the processor shield.
 To remove the socket protective cap, push the cap from the inside of the processor shield and move it away from the socket pins.